 Founded in 1847, Xavier High School has a storied tradition of preparing some of the brightest young minds in the New York City area.
 I encourage you to read more about Xavier's history, mission, and philosophy in our Prospectus to get a feel for what we can offer you over the next four years.
 Your high school experience will be among the most significant years of your life.
 It will affect what you know, how you think, what you believe, who your friends will be, how you study, how you pray, and much more.

 As the director of our admissions efforts, I look forward to exploring with you all of the many advantages of a Xavier education.
-We hope to see you walking down our hallways next year, down the aisle of St. Patrick’s at graduation, and telling your Xavier story many years from now.
+We hope to see you walking down our hallways next year, walking down the aisle of St. Patrick’s at graduation, and telling your Xavier story many years from now.

 Director of Admissions and Financial Aid